mhx/dwarfs/doc/mkdwarfs.md

     going to speed things up significantly without impacting compression too much.
     Last but not least, if scripting support is built into `mkdwarfs`, you can choose `script` to let the script determine the order.

-  * `-W`, `--window-size=`*value*:
-    Window size of cyclic hash used for segmenting.
-This is again an exponent to a base of two.
-Cyclic hashes are used by `mkdwarfs` for finding identical segments across multiple files.
-This is done on top of duplicate file detection.
-If a reasonable amount of duplicate segments is found, this means less blocks will be used in the filesystem and potentially less memory will be used when accessing the filesystem.
-It doesn't necessarily mean that the filesystem will be much smaller, as this removes redundany that cannot be exploited by the block compression any longer.
-    But it shouldn't make the resulting filesystem any bigger.
-This option is used along with `--window-step` to determine how extensive this segment search will be.
-The smaller the window sizes, the more segments will obviously be found.
-However, this also means files will become more fragmented and thus the filesystem can be slower to use and metadata size will grow.
-Passing `-W0` will completely disable duplicate segment search.

-  * `--window-step=`*value*:
-    This option specifies how often cyclic hash values are stored for lookup.
-    It is specified relative to the window size, as a base-2 exponent that divides the window size.
-To give a concrete example, if `--window-size=16` and `--window-step=1`, then a cyclic hash across 65536 bytes will be stored at every 32768 bytes of input data.
-If `--window-step=2`, then a hash value will be stored at every 16384 bytes.
-This means that not every possible 65536-byte duplicate segment will be detected, but it is guaranteed that all duplicate segments of (`window_size` + `window_step`) bytes or more will be detected (unless they span across block boundaries, of course).
-    If you use a larger value for this option, the increments become *smaller*, and `mkdwarfs` will be slightly slower and use more memory.

-  * `-B`, `--max-lookback-blocks=`*value*:
-    Specify how many of the most recent blocks to scan for duplicate segments.
-    By default, only the current block will be scanned.
-The larger this number, the more duplicate segments will likely be found, which may further improve compression.
-Impact on compression speed is minimal, but this could cause resulting filesystem to be slightly less efficient to use, as single small files can now potentially span multiple filesystem blocks.
-Passing `-B0` will completely disable duplicate segment search.

-  * `--bloom-filter-size`=*value*:
-    The segmenting algorithm uses a bloom filter to determine quickly if there is *no* match at a given position.
-This will filter out more than 90% of bad matches quickly with the default bloom filter size.
-The default is pretty much where the sweet spot lies.
-If you have copious amounts of RAM and CPU power, feel free to increase this by one or two and you *might* be able to see some improvement.
-If you're tight on memory, then decreasing this will potentially save a few MiBs.

   * `--remove-empty-dirs`:
     Removes all empty directories from the output file system, recursively.